JosueVazquezTech/AD-Installation-and-testing/README.md

 ![Image](https://github.com/user-attachments/assets/ad8da1a3-4fff-4af2-bd17-cdd14d39da67)

-<h1> Setting up Active Directory infrastructure in Azure </h1>
+<h1> Deploying Active Directory and testing some functions</h1>
-This tutorial outlines preparing the Azure infrastructure before deploying our Active Directory Environment. <br />
+This guide outlines the process for installing  Active Directory and showing some use cases like group policy and account management. <br />